What Is The Binoculars Housing Made Of

 Water-resistant or weather-resistant: It is difficult to classify this rating, and to know what is really meant by it.
 Various manufacturers probably stretch this rating.
 The respective product descriptions may explain whether seals are installed or the lenses are glued in, and so on.
 In general, this rating lets you use these binoculars in some rain and damp conditions without causing damage.

 Waterproof and O-ring sealed: This is what you want!
-Waterproof and O-ring sealed means that all parts and assemblies of the binoculars are sealed, and that water and moisture cannot get in.
+Waterproof and O-ring sealed means that all parts and assemblies of the binoculars sealed, and that water and moisture cannot get in.
 Some binoculars withstand pressure and are submersible to certain depths.
 This is especially desirable for Marine binoculars.

 The waterproof rating often goes hand in hand with the term fog-proof.
 This refers to O-ring sealed instruments where in the last manufacturing step, dry air (zero humidity), or nowadays often an inert gas such as nitrogen or argon is filled in, to prevent fogging.